opensearch-project/documentation-website/_ml-commons-plugin/connectors.md

 ## Examples

-The following example connector calls show how to create a connector with supported third-party tools.
+The following example connector requests show how to create a connector with supported third-party tools.

 ### Cohere